Department News Faculty News Student News Alumni News

-Dr. Boeye will present a paper “Iconographic Innovation in Thirteenth- and Early Fourteenth-Century English Psalters” at the symposium "Invention and Imagination in British Art and Architecture, 600-1500" to be held 30th, 31st October & 1st November 2014 at The British Museum (London).
+Dr. Boeye presented a paper “Iconographic Innovation in Thirteenth- and Early Fourteenth-Century English Psalters” at the symposium "Invention and Imagination in British Art and Architecture, 600-1500" at The British Museum (London).

-Dr. Boeye presented a paper “Reference and Person in the Historiated Initials of the St. Albans Psalter” at the symposium "Seeing and Reading in Twelfth-Century England" which was held at the J. Paul Getty Museum and the UCLA Center for Medieval and Renaissance studies on Feb.
-1 and 2, 2014.
+Dr. Boeye presented a paper “Reference and Person in the Historiated Initials of the St. Albans Psalter” at the symposium "Seeing and Reading in Twelfth-Century England" which was held at the J. Paul Getty Museum and the UCLA Center for Medieval and Renaissance.

-Elizabeth Berry ('12) is working in the marketing department of the Baltimore convention center.
+Elizabeth Berry ('12) is working in the sales department of the Baltimore convention center.

 Lily Sehn ('12) will shortly graduate from the M.A. program in art history at American University.
 She is also employed in the Registrar's Office at the Smithsonian Museum of American Art.